openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

        unique identifiers that should be avoided and include:

         1. Identifiers specific to a credential, which a holder inevitably shares, can lead to transaction correlation each time that credential is used.
-Although this doesn’t impact privacy as much as a holder or wallet-specific identifier, it’s still a concern because it isn’t necessarily shared with every transaction.
+Although this doesn't impact privacy as much as a holder or wallet-specific identifier, it's still a concern because it isn't necessarily shared with every transaction.
 Examples of credential-specific identifiers are:

             - Revocation index position or an issuer signature in the “metadata” of the